apache/couchdb/src/couch_replicator/README.md

 CouchDB developers.
 It dives a bit into the internal and explains how everything is connected together.
 A higher level overview is available in the [RFC](https://github.com/apache/couchdb-documentation/pull/581).
-This documention assumes the audience is familiar with that description as well as with the [Couch Jobs RFC](https://github.com/apache/couchdb-documentation/blob/main/rfcs/007-background-jobs.md) as well as with the [Node Types
+This documentation assumes the audience is familiar with that description as well as with the [Couch Jobs RFC](https://github.com/apache/couchdb-documentation/blob/main/rfcs/007-background-jobs.md) as well as with the [Node Types